VinitKumar01/2025-Daily-Code-Logs/README.md

 3-3-2025 || Coded Signup, Signin pages along with basic components like button, heading, sub-heading, input, bottom-warning etc. for PayTM project.

 4-3-2025 || Completed the PayTM project.

+5-3-2025 || Coded and configured the initial part of the excalidraw project.